Member Guide

 International Travel Policy

-The terms of your CrowdHealth Membership also apply to urgent and emergency care outside the United States.
+The terms of your CrowdHealth Membership apply ONLY to urgent and emergency care outside the United States.
 However, please note that expenses relating to international air ambulances or medical evacuations are NOT eligible for crowdfunding.

 Clinical Review